Components¶

 Manufacturer/Model – The part manufacturer and model number.

 Remaining – Hours remaining until the next service action.
-This value changes color as it approaches zero:
+Colour-coded as the interval approaches:

 Green when well within limits.